Denali National Park & Preserve

 The largest and most well-regarded wildlife in Denali are grizzly bears, black bears, moose, and wolves.
 Dall sheep can often be seen far off in the distance, clinging to cliff sides in small to medium-sized herds.
 Caribou tend to stay in small groups, browsing through brush and tundra, looking for food.

-Small animals present in the park include marmots and grounds squirrels.
+Small animals present in the park include marmots and ground squirrels.
 These small creatures might be smaller in stature, but they are often just as mesmerizing.
 Ground squirrels in particular hibernate with a body temperature colder than any other known animal, settling down as cold as 27° F.

 Birds are almost always within earshot in Denali Park.
 Ptarmigan and passerines are common along creeks throughout the park, and golden eagles can often be spotted swirling above the hills and mountains.